 Refurbishing, however, poses similar security issues as selling your electronic waste does – only this time you’re giving it to companies that have technical computer knowledge and would know exactly how to retrieve any information stored.
 And whilst, you’re electronic waste might not be going directly to landfill, there’s no guarantee that it won’t end up there.
 There’s also a chance that when companies pay you for your electronic waste, they are illegally exporting your ewaste overseas to developing countries.

 At 1800Ewaste, we are dedicated to prolonging the life span of valuable materials through recycling as much electronic waste as possible.
 We currently divert 95-98% of all ewaste that we collect from landfill, meaning that we are saving renewable resources such as glass, plastics, aluminium, copper and brass from being wasted in landfill.
 It also means that the hazardous materials found in electronic waste, such as lead, cadmium and mercury are being disposed of in an environmentally friendly way, instead of polluting our water and soil streams.

 Our recycling process breaks down all types of ewaste into pieces tiny pieces, physically destroying hard drives and memory cards so that all data is irretrievable.
-We can supply Certificates of Destruction and Recycling for those that are concerned about this and would like confirmation.
+We can supply Certificates of Recycling for those that are concerned about this and would like confirmation.
 Our service also includes the collection of your ewaste from your home or office, so there’ll be no lugging your large items down to the tip.

 Recycling your electronic waste is the only way you can be certain that your ewaste won’t end up in landfill and that your data is destroyed.
 At 1800Ewaste, our service is simple, fast and environmentally sound.
 All of your Ewaste is destroyed within Australia in ISO14001 approved refineries.
 So, call us today on 1800 392 783 for your obligation free quote.